1ahmadbassam/gregicalityutils/README.md

 Note: Gregicality: Skyblock Edition is a horrible pack.
 Don't play it.
 It's a half-assed improvement over Gregblock.
 Unless you wanna spend potential hours of your playtime debugging or editing configs and scripts and even quests.

 I don't guarantee you anything works in this mod.
 This is really just for personal use and some stuff is still untested as I did not reach them in my world yet.
 You're using AI code, keep that in mind, and keep a lot of backups.
+This is also updated frequently as I play and discover problems and no guarantees I keep this README up-to-date.

 ## What This Does